Washtenaw County, MI Self Help Groups

 Divorce Support Groups: Self-help meetings for separated, or divorced persons in Michigan.
 Visit www.divorcesource.com/groups/michigan.shtml

-Domestic Violence Survivors: Domestic Violence Drop-In Group,
+Domestic Violence Survivors: For further

 information, call the Domestic Violence Project's crisis line

-rights of children of divorce to have equal access/parenting from both parents.
+Fathers & Children, National Congress of: Self-help group for the rights of children of divorce to have equal access/parenting from both parents.
+Call the national office at (800) SEE-DADS or visit www.ncfcnh.org/ for a meeting time/location.

 Gay, Lesbian, Bisexual & Transgender Support Groups: Social,